Daiz/typescript-webapp-template/README.md

 ### Routing

 Currently the template does not include anything for routing, but I will probably make an opinionated choice at some point after I find a router that's satisfying to work with in TypeScript and fulfills my personal needs.
-This is primarily intended for React, and any included-by-default router can and should obviously be removed if you decide to go with a framework/library with routing built in.
+This is primarily intended for React, and any included-by-default router can and should obviously be removed if you decide to go with a framework/library with routing built in (or if you simply don't need routing).

 ### React